choelzli/text-editor-pwa/README.md

 ## Installation

-The code may be accessed by visiting the [GitHub repository](https://github.com/choelzli/text-editor-pwa) or visiting the site [URL](https://express-text-editor-pwa-ch-[update].herokuapp.com/).
+The code may be accessed by visiting the [GitHub repository](https://github.com/choelzli/text-editor-pwa) or visiting the [deployed application](https://express-text-editor-pwa-ch-[update].herokuapp.com/).

 Clone the repo:
 ```